 Toxic shock syndrome can affect anyone in the population, including women, men and children, although it is best known for affecting menstruating women.

-Data from research conducted over the period from 2000-2006, reported that the incidence of toxic shock syndrome now remains low and stable.
+Data from research conducted over the period of 2000-2006 reported that the incidence of toxic shock syndrome remains low and stable.
 Of all population groups, the incidence per 100,000 people was 0.52.
 Some particular population groups, such as women aged between 13 and 25 years, were more likely to be affected by the syndrome, with an incidence of 1.41 per 100,000.

-In 1978, Procter and Gamble released a new design of tampon under the brand Rely that were intended to contain the menstrual flow without leaking or requiring frequent replacement.
+In 1978, Procter and Gamble released a new design of tampons under the brand Rely that was intended to contain the menstrual flow without leaking or requiring frequent replacement.
 There was a controversial marketing campaign involving free samples to millions of women to try the tampon that “blossomed” into a cup shape to absorb every drop of menstrual fluid.

-However, early in 1980, epidemiological studies reported toxic shock syndrome occurring with increasing incidence in menstruating women.
+However, in the early 1980s, epidemiological studies reported toxic shock syndrome occurring with an increasing incidence in menstruating women.
 The majority of the affected women showed signs of Staphylococcus aureus infection and the incidence of the syndrome continued to rise until it reached epidemic status.

-Later that year, users of Rely tampons associated with an increased risk of toxic shock syndrome and Procter and Gamble responded by recalling the product.
+Later that year, users of Rely tampons associated with an increased risk of toxic shock syndrome, which led Procter and Gamble to respond by recalling the product.
 However, Rely was not the only tampon product available that had led to the increased incidence of the syndrome.